exercism/website-copy/tracks/javascript/exercises/leap/mentoring.md

 ### Common suggestions

-This is the first mentored exercise, so you may use this to determine a student's skill, help them set up their test suite, and generally point out certain things.
+This is used to be the first mentored exercise, but now it's one of the first side exercises.
+You may use this to determine a student's skill, help them set up their test suite, and generally point out certain things.
 In the JavaScript track, this exercise is not meant to be a barrier so in general, if the student has a reasonable solution not listed above, you can approve the solution and tell them they can resubmit to improve. **Most** students will actually keep improving:

     Hi there {name},

-    Congrats on submitting your first real solution for the JavaScript track.
     I have a few comments for you:

     - In Javascript, the result of an expression can be returned!
       ```javascript